ansys/pysystem-coupling/doc/source/contributing.rst

 generated from metadata queried from a running instance of System Coupling.

-For local development, you must perform this additional generation step manually, after the preceding steps for cloning and installating the package.
+For local development, you must perform this additional generation step manually, after the preceding steps for cloning and installing the package.

 .. code::